7be/PMsa/Manual/manual.md

  ![schematic](schematic.PNG)

-We see that we hooked up the Arduino with the PI over an I2C bus.
+The picture shows how we hooked up the Arduino with the PI over an I2C bus.
 They both work fine with this.
 The Pi is the master and pulls the data which lay on the Arduino.
 The Arduino is powered from the PI so in the end the Powerbank only needs to be connected to the PI.
 When we connect everything on a breadboard to test it it looks like this.